ET-z/engg1340-119/README.md

 # engg1340-119 - Buckshot Roulette

 > [!CAUTION]
-> The game does not run on MacOS!
+> The game does not run on MacOS due to lack of wide-character version of ncurses!

 ---